 Lata Murti, Brandman University, works with Partners in Education, a nonprofit organization that operates under the umbrella of the Santa Barbara County Education Office (SBCEO), to coordinate volunteers and business resources.
 In Santa Maria, Partners in Education works in partnership with the Santa Maria Valley YMCA, in order to deliver the Countywide Volunteer Program to Santa Maria schools and afterschool sites.
-ASA asked Murti about that work and this is what she had to say:
+ASA asked Murti about that work:

 What is the mission of Partners in Education?
 The mission is to connect businesses and individuals with schools and youth-serving nonprofit organizations, in order to improve public education in ways that support a more vibrant economy, the health of our community, and the well-being of local children and their families. partners.sbceo.org/about